inspire-eu-validation/view-service/A.04.IR06.metadataURL.node.md

 # A.04.IR06.metadataURL.node

 **Purpose**: The element within the extended INSPIRE capabilities of an ISO 19128 – WMS 1.3.0 wms:Capability element shall be used to reference the INSPIRE service metadata available through an INSPIRE Discovery Service.
-Mandatory ISO 19128 – WMS 1.3.0 metadata elements shall be mapped to INSPIRE metadata elements to implement a consistent interface.

 **Prerequisites**